Welcome to my website.

 I am Valon Vitaku and I am currently completing a post-doc at the Human Behavior Lab (TAMU).

-I research how payoff-relevant and payoff-irrelevant information alters decision-making and market outcomes.
-I have used experimental methods to investigate how information affects risk-taking behavior, congestion in traffic, and the efficiency-equity trade-off in school choice.
-Sometimes I augment experiments with process data, i.e. eye-tracking and galvanic skin response, to explore mechanisms through which choice architecture affects decisions, perceptions of fairness, and conformity to rationality.
+My research investigates how payoff-relevant and payoff-irrelevant information alters decision-making and market outcomes.
+I seek to understand how information can be utilized to improve economic outcomes and achieve policy goals.
+I have used experimental methods to investigate whether information can reduce congestion in traffic, improve the efficiency-equity trade-off in school choice, and how it affects risk-taking behavior.
+In more recent work, I have examined whether transparency can improve sorting efficiency and promote (or sustain) productivity in labor market experiments.
+Sometimes I augment experiments with process data, i.e. eye-tracking, facial expression analysis and galvanic skin response, to explore mechanisms that affect decisions, perceptions of fairness, and conformity to rationality.